Deepika Padukone on Depression

 How to fight depression?

 Having a strong support group of close friends, loved ones and a trusted mental health professional is the best way to battle with depression.
-You can also open to an and speak out things that are troubling you.
-In-person talk therapy or an can help people change their thinking and behaviour and come out of phase of severe sadness and loneliness. and are some effective techniques that most mental health professional use to treat depression symptoms.
+You can also open to an online counsellor and speak out things that are troubling you.
+In-person talk therapy or an online therapy can help people change their thinking and behaviour and come out of phase of severe sadness and loneliness.
+Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT) and Interpersonal Therapy (IPT) are some effective techniques that most mental health professional use to treat depression symptoms.
 Depending on uniqueness of the person, their needs and severity of symptoms, the therapist plan the treatment process accordingly.
-Some cases when the level of depression becomes severe, clinician may also suggest medication when required, seek
+Some cases when the level of depression becomes severe, clinician may also suggest medication when required, seek best online psychiatrist consultation.

-Learn more about depression through online counselling and talk to the online counsellor, and psychiatrist about your concerns.
+Learn more about depression through online counselling and talk to the best psychologist near me, online counsellor, and psychiatrist about your concerns.

 Video Credit: NDTV | Let's talk depression: Excerpts from Deepika Padukone's story - YouTube